Piers of Santa Monica Bay

 Historical Notes

-(ca. 1940)* - Four people are seen on Ocean Park Pier, looking north towards the heart of Santa Monica and both Crystal Pier and Santa Monica Pier.
-Photo by Ansel Adams.
+(ca. 1940)* - Four people stand on Ocean Park Pier looking north toward Santa Monica, with Crystal Pier and Santa Monica Pier visible in the distance.
+Photograph by Ansel Adams.

 Historical Notes